junyanz/RealismCNN/README.md

 * Download and unzip the code.

 * Install caffe from https://github.com/BVLC/caffe
-  - Compile both caffe and matcaffe;
+  - Compile both caffe and matcaffe.
-  - Set MATCAFFE_DIR in our code "SetPaths.m"
+  - Set MATCAFFE_DIR in our code "SetPaths.m".

 * Install libsvm (included): run "make.m" if you cannot use precompiled mex files.